Updated on July 15, 2014

 A) In most cases, the federal government will deduct the Medicare Part B premium from your monthly Social Security check.
 If you or your spouse are not eligible for a Social Security check, the federal government will bill you for the Medicare Part B premium.

-Q) When must I enroll in Medicare Part A and B?
+Q) I have GIC health insurance.
+When must I enroll in Medicare Part A and B?

 A) When you or your spouse turns 65, and if you (the insured) are retired, if you are eligible for Medicare Part A and Part B. If you (the insured) continue working for the state or a participating municipality after age 65, you and/or your spouse must enroll, if eligible for Part A for free.
 When you retire, you and/or your spouse must enroll in Medicare Part B and join a GIC Medicare plan.